oracle/oracle-database-operator/docs/sidb/README.md

 **NOTE:**
 - For ease of use, the storage class **oci-bv** is specified in the **[singleinstancedatabase_create.yaml](../../config/samples/sidb/singleinstancedatabase_create.yaml)**.
 This storage class facilitates dynamic provisioning of the OCI block volumes on the Oracle OKE for persistent storage of the database.
 For other cloud providers, you can similarly use their dynamic provisioning storage class.
 - Supports Oracle Database Enterprise Edition (19.3.0), and later releases.
+- To pull the database image faster from the container registry in order to bring up the SIDB instance quickly, you can use container-registry mirror of the corresponding cluster's region.
+For example, if the cluster exists in Mumbai region, you can use `container-registry-bom.oracle.com` mirror.
+For more information on container-registry mirrors, please follow the link [https://blogs.oracle.com/wim/post/oracle-container-registry-mirrors-in-oracle-cloud-infrastructure](https://blogs.oracle.com/wim/post/oracle-container-registry-mirrors-in-oracle-cloud-infrastructure).
+- Updating the init parameters like `sgaTarget` and `pgaAggregateTarget` (please refer [singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml)) requires restart of the database to apply the new values.
+This database restart is handled by the Operator automatically.

 ### Provisioning a new XE database
 To provision new Oracle Database Express Edition (XE) database, use the sample **[config/samples/sidb/singleinstancedatabase_express.yaml](../../config/samples/sidb/singleinstancedatabase_express.yaml)** file.
 For example: